 Question: How many pints of beer would it take to put you over the drink drive limit in the UK?

 Alcohol is broken down by the liver at a rate of around 1 pint per hour for men.
 Factors such as age, weight, gender, and amount of food eaten can affect how fast the body can process alcohol.
-The rate of alcohol absorption cannot be increased by sleeping, drinking water or sucking a penny!
+The rate of alcohol absorption cannot be increased by sleeping, drinking water or sucking a penny (a common myth)!
 About 10% of alcohol is eliminated through breath, sweat and urine.

 A positive breath, blood or urine result does not make you guilty of drink driving.
 We regularly win cases due to procedural mistakes and legal loopholes.
 As a general rule, you should always check the evidence.